 The Danger of Mislabeled Emotions and Behaviors

 This issue highlights the danger of mislabeling emotions and behaviors.
 It’s one thing to not know if you’re feeling the difference between “fury” and “rage”, since these emotions are so similar.
 But, if we see someone who is contemptuous, stubborn, and controlling as “strong”, simply because they seem confident, then we end up admiring and idealizing character weaknesses rather than strengths.
-Internalizing these qualities actually hurts us and our interpersonal relationships, since these qualities can be divisive and at times, just mean.
+Internalizing these qualities actually hurts us and our interpersonal relationships, since these qualities can be divisive and at times, just mean and bullying.

 Of course, this isn’t always case.
 There are positive forms of strength that people do see and look up to, and often people with the negative traits above do bear some real character strengths, as well.
 No one is “all good” or “all bad”.
-The idea here is to notice the qualities of strength while being able to look past the more limiting character traits, rather than perceiving (and mislabeling) maladaptive character traits to be signs of strength.

 What Makes a “Strong” Person?